Search Documentation

 That said, the above configuration can be made to work on Windows if you comment out or delete the three options ControlMaster, ControlPath, and ControlPersist.
 Be aware that this means you will have to use MFA for every connection to a site with MFA enabled.

 Some LDG sites now require Multi-Factor Authentication (MFA) for SSH connections.
-Here are instructions for enrolling in MFA for CIT.
+Here are instructions for enrolling in MFA:

 • Install the Duo Mobile app on a mobile device

-• Attempt to SSH to CIT.
+• Attempt to SSH to a site which requires MFA.
 For example: ssh sshproxy

 • Follow any of the three links in a browser